 If you would like to fill one of the above positions, we would love to work with you!
 Just fill out the below form.

 We will be filming Monday-Saturday from September 3rd – September 28th.
-With a break from the 19th – 23rd.
+With a break on the 19th, 20th, and 21st.
 We will be working 10 hours a day.
 That’s alright if you can’t work the entire time.
 Just let me know your schedule, and we can work it out.

 Thank you very much for your help!